Sairyss/domain-driven-hexagon/README.md

 Queries are usually just a data retrieval operation and have no business logic involved; so, if needed, application and domain layers can be bypassed completely.
 Though, if some additional non-state changing logic has to be applied before returning a query response (like calculating something), it can be done in a application/domain layer.

-Similarly to Commands, Queries can use a `Query Bus` too.
+Similarly to Commands, Queries can use a `Query Bus`.

 Example files: